 Scholar studying Archaeology and Anthropology, Keble College

-UK resident students commencing their first undergraduate degree in 2019 with a household income of £16,000 or less will be offered a Crankstart Scholarship and will be eligible to receive an annual bursary of £3,700 towards living costs and an annual fee reduction of £3,000.
+UK resident students commencing their first undergraduate degree in 2020 with a household income of £27,500 or less will be offered a Crankstart Scholarship and will be eligible to receive an annual bursary of either £5,000 if your household income is below £5,000 or £4,200 if your household income is between £5,000 and £27,500.

 As an on course scholar, full details of the type and level of financial support available to you each year will be set out in your Scholarship letter.

-If your annual household income increases above £25,000, your bursary amount will align with the household income criteria used for the Oxford Bursary.
-You will remain a Crankstart Scholar and retain access to the internship and volunteering support and to all events for Scholars.
+If your annual household income increases above £32,500 for 2020 entrants or £25,000 for pre 2020 entrants, your bursary amount will align with the household income criteria used for the Oxford Bursary.
+You will remain a Crankstart Scholar and retain access to the internship and volunteering support and to all events for scholars.

-Care leavers and estranged undergraduates without family support
+Care experienced and estranged undergraduates without family support

-If you started your course before 2020 and have been in care for more than three months, or are estranged from your family, you will be eligible to apply for a non-repayable annual bursary of up to £1,500 towards financial shortfalls relating to your circumstances.
+If you have been in care for more than three months, or are estranged from your family, you will be eligible to apply for a non-repayable annual bursary of up to £3,000 for those who started in 2020 (up to a total maximum annual bursary of £7,200) or £1,500 for those who started before 2020 to help towards financial shortfalls relating to your circumstances.
 You can apply for this support from the start of the academic year.

 If you require further information on the Crankstart Scholarship Programme you can contact the Crankstart Scholarship team at firstname.lastname@example.org.